chrysek70/test-repo/README.md

 ```

-when running curl against haproxy which is set to round-robin we gett the following results
+when running curl against haproxy which is set to round-robin we get the following results:
 ```
 [cw@localhost ansible-automation]$ curl http://127.0.0.1
 <!DOCTYPE html>